Feminism in South Korea: Minjung Undong

 By the mid-1980s, the women's movement gained traction thanks to female involvement in the labor and student movements.
 The 1980s was a period of political turmoil and reform in South Korea.
 The Institute of Women's Research was created at Ewha University which was the first university for women in South Korea.
-In 1985, there was a national women's rally with the theme “Women’s Movement in Unity with National Democratic Minjung Movement”.
+In 1985, there was a national women's rally with the theme "Women's Movement in Unity with National Democratic Minjung Movement".
 Then in 1986, spurred by the rape and torture of female labor organizer Kwon In Suk by the hands of police in Buchon, women rallied together to form The Korean Women's Associations United (KWAU) which was made up of 33 different organizations (peasant, religious, environmental).
 KWAU's participation in protests eventually forced General Chun Doo Hwan to step down whose successor then implemented direct presidential elections.

 By 1987, women made up 55% of the paid workforce.
 The service industry had the highest percentage of women (60%) compared to manufacturing (40%) and office workers (38%).
-However, sex worker jobs make up 30% of women employed in the service industry.
-The Korean Women Workers Association (KWWA) formed in 1987 in response to gender discrimination in the workforce and fights for gender equality in South Korea.
+However, sex worker jobs made up 30% of women employed in the service industry.
+The Korean Women Workers Association (KWWA) was formed in 1987 in response to gender discrimination in the workforce and fights for gender equality in South Korea.
 It was essential in continuing the fight for women's rights following democratic and political reform in South Korea.
-Even now, the KWWA fights for an 8-hour work day, higher wages, maternity protection, an end to sexual discrimination in the workplace, and an end to sexual violence against women in Korea.
+Even now, the KWWA fights for an 8-hour workday, higher wages, maternity protection, an end to sexual discrimination in the workplace, and an end to sexual violence against women in Korea.
 Chapters of the KWWA are in Seoul, Pusan, Buchon, Inchon, Changwon-Masan, and Kwangju.
 In response to workplace discrimination, the Korean Women's Association for Democracy and Sisterhood was founded by women office workers.
 These female workers fought against both the pay gap and sexist errands (such as carrying coffee and getting cigarettes for their male coworkers and superiors).